idvorkin/idvorkin.github.io/_d/fail2.md

   - /failure
 ---

-Failure is not an option it's a necessity.
-Here some thoughts on failures
+Failure is not an option; it's a necessity.
+Here are some thoughts on failures.

 <!-- prettier-ignore-start -->
 <!-- vim-markdown-toc GFM -->